lytics/toolbucket/orderedtaskpool/Readme.md

 put them back into the original order they were read from kafka.

 Solution use OrderedTaskPool, the Task's index will be the kafka-offset and the Task's input will be the message bytes.
 The Task's result will be the unmarshalled struct.
-For you processor func(),  write code to do the JSON unmarshalling
+For your processor func() write code to do the JSON unmarshalling.

 #### diagram